stephwag/doki-rnn-service/README.md

 ## Doki RNN Service
 The service that generates Ren'Py code for the [RNN mod for DDLC](https://github.com/stephwag/doki-rnn).
+The model was trained using [textgenrnn](https://github.com/minimaxir/textgenrnn).

 ## License